Julian Hall (soccer): Club career

-Professional

 Ahead of the 2023 MLS Next Pro season, the reserve league of Major League Soccer, Hall signed a contract with the New York Red Bulls II.
 During the 2023 season, he made 10 appearances, scoring twice.

 On September 7, 2023, Hall signed a three-year contract with the first team.
-On September 30, 2023, Hall made his MLS debut for the Red Bulls in a 0–1 home loss to Chicago Fire, in which he played for the final 10 minutes of the match, replacing Elias Manoel.
-Hence, he became the third -youngest MLS player, aged 15 years and 190 days, only behind Cavan Sullivan and Freddy Adu, and the youngest debutant in Red Bulls history, ahead of Eddie Gaven and Serge Ngoma.
+On September 30, 2023, Hall made his MLS debut for the Red Bulls in a 1–0 home loss to Chicago Fire, in which he played for the final 10 minutes of the match, replacing Elias Manoel.
+Hence, he became the third-youngest MLS player, aged 15 years and 190 days, only behind Cavan Sullivan and Freddy Adu, and the youngest debutant in Red Bulls history, ahead of Eddie Gaven and Serge Ngoma.

-On June 19, 2024, Hall became the second youngest MLS goalscorer behind Freddy Adu; Hall came onto the field as a substitution in the 87th minute and scored in the 88th minute to make the score 2–2 against CF Montréal.
+On June 19, 2024, Hall became the second youngest MLS goalscorer behind Freddy Adu; Hall came onto the field as a substitution in the 87th-minute and scored in the 88th-minute to make the score 2–2 against CF Montréal.

-On august 4th, 2025, Hall became the second youngest goalscorer in the Leagues Cup against Monterrey, only behind Gilberto Mora, with a goal that saw him run past Sergio Ramos and nonchalantly place it beyond the keeper.
+On February 21, 2026, Hall scored his first brace for the senior team in a 2–1 win at Orlando City on the opening matchday of the 2026 season.
+The performance saw him named Player of the Matchday.
+On May 13, 2026, Hall became the youngest player in league history to score a hat-trick, at the age of 18 years and 50 days, in a 3–2 win over Columbus Crew.

 International career

 Born in the United States, Hall is of Polish descent through his mother and holds dual-citizenship.
 He is eligible to represent both the United States and Poland national teams.

+Hall was one of 28 players called up to the United States national team by head coach Mauricio Pochettino for friendly matches against Peru, Chile, Mexico and Canada on 26 and 29 September and 3 and 6 October 2026, respectively.

+Hall made his debut for the national team on 26 September, coming on as a substitute for Justin Ellis in a 4–1 win over Peru.
+He scored on his debut and later assisted Sebastian Berhalter's goal for the fourth goal of the match.

 Personal life

-Born in New York City, New York, Julian Hall joined the New York Red Bulls Academy at the young age of 12.
-Julian hall has expressed his admiration of Robert Lewandowski when asked in an interview, saying that he aspires to be the next Robert Lewandowski.
+Born in New York City, New York, Hall joined the New York Red Bulls Academy at the age of 12.
+Hall has expressed his admiration of Robert Lewandowski.